Sergeus/Sergeus.github.io/_drafts/ManaphyEggTransferIssues.md

 Each copy of Diamond and Pearl can also only *receive* one Manaphy.
 Thankfully, the game will literally tell you this.
 If you try to send a Manaphy to a game that has already received one, you'll get a much more informative and obvious error along the lines of "You have already received this".
 (Once I eventually fixed my transfer error, I saw that exact screen with my copy of Diamond, which had already received a Manaphy from the original Pokémon Ranger.)

 I knew I hadn't sent enough Manaphies (is that the plural?
-Manaphys?) to *all* of my Generation 4 games, so that wasn't the problem.
+Manaphys?) to lock out *all* of my Generation 4 games, so that wasn't the problem.

-## The PokéMart
+## The Poké Mart
 Then I found [this discussion](https://gamefaqs.gamespot.com/boards/944533-pokemon-ranger-shadows-of-almia/48820203).
 Thank you, random GameFAQs users from 2009.
 You helped me a lot, here in 2024.

 Mr dt100 pointed out that they had the same problem - connectivity seemed to just drop.
 And it was caused by them being saved in a Poké Mart (where the messenger appears to give you the egg).
-They fixed it by moving their character out of the Poké Mart and saving there (they don't say where specifically).
+They fixed it by moving their character out of the Poké Mart and saving there (they don't say where they saved specifically).

 I was not saved in a Poké Mart.
-And they're talking about Shadows of Almia, the second Pokémon Ranger game, not Guardian Signs the third one (which is what I was trying to transfer from.)
+And they're talking about Shadows of Almia, the second Pokémon Ranger game, not Guardian Signs the third one (which is what I was trying to transfer from).
 But that did get me thinking - if save location mattered in the previous game, where am I saved?

 ## *Upstairs* in a Pokémon Center
 Here was my problem.
 With all the transferring and trading shenanigans I've been doing recently, I was saved upstairs in a Pokémon Center, right in front of the Union Room.